nrzaman/take-home-assessment-2025/README.md

 npm test -- --watchAll=false
 ```

+If you run into issues while running this, please see the [Troubleshooting](#troubleshooting) section below.

 ### Troubleshooting

+1. If you notice any Python errors in your console or do not see data populating the table, you may not have the Python virtual machine set up.
+This is common if you restart.
+Please follow the [Python (macOS)](https://github.com/nrzaman/take-home-assessment-2025/wiki/Setup-Steps-%E2%80%90-macOS#python) or [Python (Windows)](https://github.com/nrzaman/take-home-assessment-2025/wiki/Setup-Steps-%E2%80%90-Windows#python) steps to reset and reactivate your virtual environment, and install Python dependencies.
-Error logs for any backend issues can be found in `src/api/backend-error.log` or `./backend-error.log`.
+2. Error logs for any backend issues can be found in `src/api/backend-error.log` or `./backend-error.log`.
 For frontend issues, there are console logs that can be accessed by inspecting the page.

 ## Future Considerations